ravachol/kew/PRIVACY_POLICY.md

 ---

-**Summary:** kew is **completely offline** and respects your privacy.
+**Summary:** kew by itself is **completely offline** but has the option of Discord and MPRIS integration. kew respects your privacy.
 Your data stays on your device unless supported integrations are enabled.